 - In addition, kefir milk contains other exopolysaccharides, such as kefiran (which makes up the solid part of the kefir grain), and is considered to have antioxidant, anti-tumour, antimicrobial and immunomodulating effects.

 - Fermented milk is more digestible than plain milk, both because the amount of lactose is reduced by fermentation, and also because the kefir grains produce bacterial lactase – the enzyme which helps to break lactose down.
+So people who are intolerant to lactose may be able to drink milk kefir, depending on how sensitive they are.

 - Kefir has been accredited with the ability to normalize the intestinal microbiota and reduce the symptoms of lactose intolerance (they referenced 6 other papers which showed this).